Woman in yellow shaking hands with a colleague in an office.

 3. Demographics like location, occupation, race, and gender significantly influence average wages.

 Annual income influences everything from the credit cards you use to the home you live in.
 It’s often the foundation of your financial life.
 Factors like the poverty rate and gross domestic product provide insight into the country’s overall economic well-being.
-However, income may be more relevant to the average American.
-Understanding the average income in the U.S. could help you make financial decisions for your family.
+However, income may be more relevant to the average worker.
+Understanding the average income in the United States could help you make financial decisions for you and your family.

 Income includes not only pay but also money from investments, gifts, and more.
 Because of this, the average annual income in the United States may not reflect the average American’s financial reality.
 Income inequality skews the numbers, making it seem like a typical person makes much more than they really do.
 Other financial measures provide a more accurate picture.

-Instead of the average, the United States Census Bureau mainly reports on median income.
-Its income report from September 2022 shows that the median household income in 2021 was $70,784.
-However, median income varies across demographics like gender, race, age group, and educational attainment.
+Instead of the average, the U.S. Census Bureau reports on median salary.
+Median means that half of the people earn more, and half of the people earn less.
+The income report published in September 2024 reports on 2023 numbers.
+For 2023, the U.S. median household income was $80,610.
+However, median wage varies across field of work and demographics like gender, race, age group, and education.

-The United States Bureau of Labor Statistics estimates wages across 830 occupations each year.
-In April 2023, the BLS released the May 2022 National Occupational Employment and Wage Estimates report stating that $61,900 was the average annual wage.
-As with overall income, wages vary significantly across gender, race, nationality, and more demographic figures.
-Earnings also depend largely on geographic location and occupation.
+The United States Bureau of Labor Statistics (BLS) estimates mean and median wages across approximately 830 occupations each year.
+As with overall income, wages vary across gender, race, nationality, and other demographic figures.
+Earnings also depend on geographic location and occupation.

 States with the highest average income